Dream of: 28 April 1987 "McCurve"

 The company which most concerned me was Hertz.
 I had rented some Hertz cars recently on a credit card and I had incurred a substantial debt.
 Plus I had some other debts.
 I had considered filing bankruptcy to rid myself of the debts and I had thought if I did so, my legal problems concerning the debts would be basically solved, but now I was concerned by the mention of contacting a prosecuting attorney.
 I didn't think I had done anything criminal in the matter, but I still wanted to avoid any contact with a prosecuting attorney.

-I thought perhaps I could have Biester (a female Dallas attorney friend) file bankruptcy for me.
+I thought perhaps I could have Mary Biester (a female Dallas attorney friend) file bankruptcy for me.
 I would have to put everything together fairly quickly.

 I decided to leave the room.
 I walked around the room but I couldn't find the exit.
 Finally a woman pointed out a door in the corner to me.
 I walked outside, but suddenly realized I was in my stocking feet -- I had left my shoes inside.
 I walked back in and saw my black shoes sitting beneath a bench on the plush carpet.
 I picked them up and exited again.

-I went to a building where I knew Mike Walls was living.
+I went to a building where I knew my buddy Mike Walls was living.
 As I stood before the door to the building, I thought I heard Walls' voice telling me to go on in, but I didn't see Walls anywhere.
 Finally I saw him looking out the third or fourth floor window of the building next door.
 At the same time I saw him, I toppled through the open window of the door to the building where Walls lived.
 I could hardly stand up and I felt as if I were very intoxicated from alcohol.
 However, I didn't want Walls to think I had been drinking any alcohol and I hollered back to him that I was just acting that way.
 I had the feeling that he didn't believe me, but that he didn't really care one way or the other whether I was intoxicated.
 He was friendly and told me to go on up to his place, where his wife Connie and Howie (an obnoxious Portsmouth acquaintance) were.
 I appreciated Walls' friendliness.

 While I had been away, some of my mail had been delivered there.
 I picked up several large envelopes and headed up the stairs.
 Walls lived on the third or fourth floor and due to my feeling of intoxication, the climb was quite laborious.

 I finally reached Walls' apartment, walked in and sat down.
-I immediately began looking at my mail and opened a large envelope sent to me by Salvador Ibarra.
+I immediately began looking at my mail and opened a large envelope sent to me by my friend Salvador Ibarra.
 It contained several large pictures, probably 10 by 15 centimeters, which Salvador apparently had made himself.
 The first one I looked at had quite a bit of dark color, but I noticed in the center, depending on how I held the picture, I could see the outline of a person's head.
 When I held it a different way the outline changed and the head looked different.
 In fact at one angle, the head looked like that of Jesus Christ.
 At another angle it looked like a small boy, and other heads at other angles.

 Another picture was quite colorful and appeared to have been painted on a white piece of paper.
 The paper appeared to have some raised surfaces which gave the painting a particular texture.
 One painting seemed to be of a colorful tropical island with palm trees, while another appeared to be of a mountain scene.